 The Amalfi Coast is located in a small corner of Southern Italy between the Gulf of Naples and the Gulf of Salerno in the Province of Salerno.
 The region is a 1.5-hour drive to the south from Naples, the closest big city.

 The actual coast is about 30 miles ( 50 km) long and follows a winding two-lane road with the sea on one side and mountains on the other.

-What is the Amalfi Coast Known For?
+Why is the Amalfi Coast so Famous?

 Breathtaking views and Limoncello.
 I am of course selling it a bit short, but after you have been here, those are the two main things your brain will remember.